 \section{Concluding remarks}

-In this paper, we studied, based on a non-perturbative simulation method for open quantum dynamics (FP-HEOM in combination with tensor train methods), the generation and destruction of the entanglement between two qubits and performances of single- and two-qubit gates.
+In this paper, we studied, based on a non-perturbative simulation method for open quantum dynamics (FP-HEOM in combination with tensor-train methods), the generation and destruction of the entanglement between two qubits and performances of single- and two-qubit gates.
 While it is well known that the entanglement can be generated when both qubits are coupled to the same reservoir, we here assumed that each qubit is coupled to its individual noise source in order to focus on their detrimental effects on the entanglement.
 Various types of noise sources have been prepared and investigated.

 The main findings are summarized as follows.
-(I) We investigated effects on disentanglement dynamics of the counter-rotating terms which appear in the coupling Hamiltonian between the system and reservoir.
+(I) We investigated effects on disentanglement dynamics of the counter-rotating terms that appear in the coupling Hamiltonian between the system and reservoir.
 While these effects have been examined to some extent in previous studies within the framework of the HEOM~\cite{WangNJP2013}, a more extensive analysis has been conducted here by considering various types of noise spectra and sweeping through parameter space.
-We found that in general, the RWA causes significant errors in terms of the entanglement (concurrence) in cases where the Bell state $(\ket{10} + \ket{01}) / \sqrt{2}$ should be maintained.
+We found that in general, the RWA induces significant errors in terms of the entanglement (concurrence) in cases where the Bell state $(\ket{10} + \ket{01}) / \sqrt{2}$ should be maintained.
 This is because the population of the state $\ket{11}$, which plays a crucial role in the concurrence, is incorrectly evaluated as being zero within the RWA.
-When the other Bell state $(\ket{11} + \ket{00}) / \sqrt{2}$ is considered, the error caused by the RWA is suppressed.
+When the other Bell state $(\ket{11} + \ket{00}) / \sqrt{2}$ is considered, the error caused by the RWA is weaker but not negligible.